jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 This tab will a launch terminal running UNIX commands on your local (PC) machine.
 You should have two tabs open.
 The first tab should be logged into login-2.
 The second tab will be logged in to your PC.
 Recall when you ran devcloud_login you see a message that needs to be pasted into the PC tab as described in the next section. **To open the port for graphics usage, use the devcloud_login function (sec 5.1) and copy and paste the appropriate ssh command shown as an output from this function into the tab that is logged into your PC**.

-Examples of this command are shown below based on inside and outside the Intel firewall.
+Examples of this command are shown below based on inside and outside a firewall.

 ```
 ssh -L 4002:<s00X-nXXX>:22 devcloud			# Public User Example

-ssh -L 4002:<s00X-nXXX>:22 colfax-intel		# Inside Intel Firewall Example
+ssh -L 4002:<s00X-nXXX>:22 colfax-intel		# Inside a Firewall Example
 ```

 ![image](https://user-images.githubusercontent.com/56968566/69987632-c7824300-14f4-11ea-84c7-682490dc19f8.png)